FAQEUCyber Resilience Act

 The authorised representative cannot take over the manufacturer's core product-compliance obligations listed in Article 13(1) to (11), Article 13(12), first subparagraph, and Article 13(14).

-That means the authorised representative can help with documentation and authority-facing tasks, but it does not replace the manufacturer for the core design, risk assessment, conformity assessment and ongoing compliance duties that the CRA keeps with the manufacturer.
+That means the authorised representative can help with documentation and authority-facing tasks, but it does not supersede the manufacturer for the core design, risk assessment, conformity assessment and ongoing compliance duties that the CRA keeps with the manufacturer.

 Citations

-Section 9
+Question 9

 What are the importer's key CRA checks before placing a product on the market?